iromero25/basic-redux-saga/README.md

 ## server
 The `json-server` library is used as fake server that nevertheless allows us to execute HTTP Requests to our local server.
 This will help us with teh executing of the several asynchrounous side-effects that are the essence of this app.

+## NPM Registry and Library dependencies
+As a reminder, library dependencies were all install using NPM's public repository using `YARN_REGISTRY=https://registry.npmjs.org yarn install`